MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - Generation 2 image
 - Generalized VM image
 - Single Session VM images (multi-session isn’t supported)
 - No recovery partition.
-To find more information about how to remove a recovery partition, go to [Windows Server command: delete partition](/windows-server/administration/windows-commands/delete-partition).
+To find more information about how to remove a recovery partition, go to [Windows Server command: delete partition](/windows-server/administration/windows-commands/delete-partition)
 - Default 64-GB OS disk size.
-The OS disk size will be automatically adjusted to the size specified in SKU description of the Windows 365 license
+The OS disk size will be automatically adjusted to the size specified in the SKU description of the Windows 365 license
 - The image definition must have [trusted launch enabled as the security type](/azure/virtual-machines/trusted-launch)

 ### Share the reader permission on Azure subscription with Windows 365 service principal